Steve Hartman: On the Road

 Hartman's "Assignment America" reports were part of the CBS Evening News with Katie Couric; they were inspired by Charles Kuralt's On the Road series, which originally aired on CBS from 1967 to 1980.
 In 2011, CBS revived On the Road, with Hartman providing the Friday evening end-pieces for the CBS Evening News with Scott Pelley.
 The series won two 2013 Edward R. Murrow Awards (presented by the Radio Television Digital News Association) for the CBS Evening News.
 Three of Hartman's stories won in the Best Writing category.

 Kindness 101

-Steve Hartman has been featuring Kindness 101, inspiring stories about goodness, kindness, compassion, appearing on CBS Evening News.
+Hartman has been featuring Kindness 101, stories about goodness, kindness, and compassion, appearing on CBS Evening News.

 Personal life

 Hartman lives with his wife, Andrea, and his three children in Catskill, New York.
 Two of the children, Meryl and Emmett, feature with Hartman in Kindness 101.
 One of his children has autism.
 Hartman is an Eagle Scout.